-- Surgery and treatment with four to six courses of standard PEB, with the exception of patients with stage I ovarian GCTs for whom observation is currently being evaluated.
+- Surgery and treatment with four to six cycles of standard PEB, with the exception of patients with stage I ovarian GCTs for whom observation is currently being evaluated.
 These patients have an OS outcome greater than 90% with this regimen, suggesting that a reduction in therapy could be considered.[8,9,29]

-- Surgery and treatment with six courses of JEB.[10,29]
+- Surgery and treatment with six cycles of JEB.[10,29]

 Treatment options under clinical evaluation for stages I through III